Nyuwb/wsl-switch/README.md

 ## Requirements

+You need to install the Powershell-YAML module to get this app to work.
+We don't need to install it globally so we're using the `CurrentUser` scope.

 ```
-Install-Module Powershell-YAML
+Install-Module Powershell-YAML -Scope CurrentUser
 ```

-## Configuration
+## Installation

-Before anything else, you'll need to edit the content of the `config.yaml` file.
+Clone this repository, then you have to edit the content of the `config.yaml` file.

-By default, we're using the name of two Ubuntu instances, but the `key` can be the word you wants.
+By default for the `instances`, we're using the name of two Ubuntu instances but the `key` can be the word you wants.
 The `hostname` should be the name of the distribution name on WSL.

 Then, you'll need to execute the `installer.ps1` file to generate all the aliases and to make the configuration working.